Tracking List: Economic Development

 Sponsor: Sen. Brendan Crighton (D)

-Co-sponsors: Rep. Vanna Howard (D)
+Co-sponsors: Sen. Vanna Howard (D)

 Refile: SB1777 (SD646) - An Act relative to neighborhood stabilization and economic development